 Only lightweight items may be placed in the overhead rack and passengers are asked to place briefcases and other property of that nature on the floor within their seat space.
-Large items of luggage not weighing anymore than 20kgs will be accommodated in the luggage hold on request to the driver.
-Nothing may be allowed to obstruct gangways or exits and very large quantities of luggage may not be carried expect by prior arrangement.
+Large items of luggage not weighing more than 20kgs will be accommodated in the luggage hold on request to the driver.
+Nothing may be allowed to obstruct gangways or exits and very large quantities of luggage may not be carried except by prior arrangement.
 Any article that may prove a danger to persons on the coach or injuries to their property may be refused entry.

 7.2 Prohibited contents: